AustinCodingAcademy/react-native-workshop/README.md

 ## What is Expo

 React Native is cool, but there are A LOT of moving parts with mobile development.
-Things like device simulators, debugging, building, debugging and publishing can really keep you from even writing your first line of code.
+Things like device simulators, debugging, navigation, building, and publishing can really keep you from even writing your first line of code.
 [Expo]((https://expo.io/)) is a set of tools that streamlines all these things for you in really simple CLI commands.
 It can be compared to a "Create React App"-esque